sebastianczech/Learning-CI-CD/README.md

 ## Docker Compose

+To start Docker Compose from pipeline I used [Docker Compose Build Step Plugin](https://www.jenkins.io/doc/pipeline/steps/docker-compose-build-step/).

-Start and stop server definde in compose file:
+From CLI to start and stop server defined in compose file we should commands:

 ```bash
 docker-compose up -d